 Class and type-family instance declarations are simply added to the list of available instances, with one exception.
-Since type-family instances are not permitted to overlap, but you might want to re-define one, a type-family instance replaces any earlier type instance with an identical left hand side.
+Since you might want to re-define one, a class or type-family instance replaces any earlier instance with an identical head or left hand side (respectively).
 (See Section 7.7.)